 If you are traveling to Maui with your family, the Maui Ocean Center is one of the best things to do in Hawaii with kids.

-There are several different educational displays about whale life, ocean ecology and even Hawaiian culture.
+Several educational displays about whale life, ocean ecology, and even Hawaiian culture exist.

 Visit the Humpacks of Hawaii exhibit and sphere or the turtle lagoon to learn more about these amazing creatures.